hyperads/api/docs/_vastforvideoplayers.md

 # VAST player API
-### API for obtaining VAST XML for applying in DFP or MoPub
+### API for obtaining VAST XML for applying in DFP, MoPub or custom ad server

 #### HTTP endpoint